Wives of Muhammad: Zaynab bint Jahsh

 Zaynab's marriage was unharmonious.
 According to Watt, it is almost certain that she was working for marriage with Muhammad before the end of 626.
-"Zaynab had dressed in haste when she was told 'the Messenger of God is at the door.'
-She jumped up in haste and excited the admiration of the Messenger of God, so that he turned away murmuring something that could scarcely be understood.
-However, he did say overtly: 'Glory be to God the Almighty!
-Glory be to God, who causes the hearts to turn!'"
+Zaynab had dressed in haste when she was told "the Messenger of God is at the door".
+She jumped up in haste and excited the admiration of the Messenger of God so that he turned away murmuring something that could scarcely be understood.
+However, he did say overtly: "Glory be to God the Almighty!
+Glory be to God, who causes the hearts to turn!"
 Zaynab told Zayd about this, and he offered to divorce her, but Muhammad told him to keep her.
 The story laid much stress on Zaynab's perceived beauty.
 Nomani considers this story to be a rumor.
 Watt doubts the accuracy of this portion of the narrative since it does not occur in the earliest source.
 He thinks that even if there is a basis of fact underlying the narrative, it would have been subject to exaggeration in the course of transmission as the later Muslims liked to maintain that there was no celibacy and monkery in Islam.
 Rodinson disagrees with Watt arguing that the story is stressed in the traditional texts and that it would not have aroused any adverse comment or criticism.
-This story has been rejected by most Muslim scholars mainly because of its lack of having any chain of narration and its complete absence from any authentic hadith.
-Some commentators have found it absurd that Muhammad would suddenly become aware of Zaynab's beauty one day after having known her all her life; if her beauty had been the reason for Muhammad to marry her, he would have married her himself in the first place rather than arranging her marriage to Zayd.